Cherve3/RTS-MOD-Folder/README.txt

 3. Download and move the folder to the Quake 4 base directory.
 	(This is where the Quake4.exe file and q4base folder is.)

-4. Run Quake 4 and click the mods button on the main menu.
+4. Run Quake 4 and click the mods button on the main menu then load rtsmod.
 	OR
-   Go to shortcut properties and add "+set fs_game rtsmod" at the end of the target box
+   Create a shortcut for Quake4.exe go to properties and add "+set fs_game rtsmod" to the target box.
 *************************************************
 Beginning in RTS-MOD
 *************************************************
 You will spawn at the beginning of the Aquaducts(convoy2) map as in the story.
-You will be greeted by Tech Holtz who will give you nailgun mod(this is irrelevent no nailgun mod is given).
+You will be greeted by Tech Holtz who will give you the nailgun mod(this is irrelevent no nailgun mod is given).
 You start off with 500 resources enough to buy the command center and a miner.
 The miner will collect your resource on the map when you command it to.
 Collect enough resource to buy the barracks and place it onto the map to build soldiers.
 Continue collecting resources to build a